csye6225-eashan-roy/webapp/README.md

 ### Assignment 8

 - Setup Autoscaling and Application Load balancer for the web application

+### Assignment 9

+Updated the Packer build workflow to include these steps:

+- Created a new Instance Template version with the latest machine image id for the managed instance group.
+- Configured the managed instance group to use this new template using gcloud cli.
+- Issued command to the managed instance group to start a basic rolling update using gcloud cli.
+- GitHub Actions workflow waits for managed instance group refresh to complete before exiting.
+The status of GitHub Actions workflow matches the status of instance refresh command.